chainguard-dev/edu/content/chainguard/chainguard-images/unique-tags/index.md

 Unique Tags are only available for private registries, as the public Chainguard Registry only has the `:latest` or, in some cases, the `:latest-dev` tags available.
 Unique Tags feature an opt-in feature, which allows customers the flexibility to enable it based on their specific operational and security requirements.

 Chainguard's Unique Tags end in a timestamp, such as `20240229`, which indicates the date when the Image was built.
-Because Chainguard Images are rebuilt daily, this ensures that the specific tag will always represent that specific Image build and not another.
+Because Chainguard Images are rebuilt whenever there is a change to an included package, the timestamp ensures that the specific tag will always represent that specific Image build and not another.

 One benefit of using this timestamp scheme with Unique Tags is that it can help users to quickly identify when a given version of an Image was built.
 It also helps to make them human-readable, as opposed to the long, unpronounceable strings that make up Image digests.